Jim Jones (rapper): 2006–09: Hustler's P.O.M.E., Pray IV Reign and The Rooftop

 Jones' third album Hustler's P.O.M.E.
 (Product of My Environment), was more commercial and once again featured Dipset members along with Lil Wayne.
 The album spawned Jones' biggest single to date, "We Fly High".
 Jones introduced a signature dance move in the "We Fly High" video, throwing up a fake jump shot every time the ad-lib "Ballin!'" was stated in the song.
 This dance move became so popular that it inspired Michael Strahan and Plaxico Burress to do the dance move after big plays during a Monday Night Football game in 2006.

 From 2006 to 2008, Jones released a collaborative album with his rap group ByrdGang, titled M.O.B.: The Album, which peaked at number 29 on the Billboard 200, selling 16,000 the first week in stores and eventually selling 65,000 units.
 He has two Christmas compilation albums, A Dipset X-Mas and A Tribute To Bad Santa Starring Mike Epps, and a load of mixtapes, including Harlem's American Gangster, which peaked at number 19 on the Billboard 200 chart and spawned his single "Love Me No More".

 Jones' fourth studio album, Pray IV Reign, released March 24, 2009, was his major record label debut.
 The album peaked at number nine on the Billboard 200 chart.
 On July 8, Jones released a promotional single titled "The Good Stuff" featuring NOE.
 The album features "Pop Champagne", producer Ron Browz, and Juelz Santana.
 A bonus track on the album is "Jackin' Swagga From Us" with Twista, NOE, and Lil Wayne, which takes shots at T.I. and Jay-Z for allegedly stealing their styles and mocking their song "Swagga Like Us".
 It is his first solo album under Columbia Records.
 In 2009, Jim Jones became Vice President of Urban A&R at Koch Records, which is now E1 Music.
 On June 11, Jim Jones appeared on BET's 106 & Park along with DJ Webstar and announced that they will be releasing an album together titled The Rooftop.
 He also announced that his documentary, This Is Jim Jones, will be released June 30, 2009.
 The first single from the album is "Dancin on Me", featuring Juelz Santana.
 It was officially released via iTunes on April 28.
 On September 22, hip hop website, RapRuckus, stated the album was scheduled for an October 6, 2009 release.
 The second single is titled "She Can Get It".
-In late 2009, Jones left Columbia.
-According to XXLMag.com, Jones signed a deal to release his next solo album on E1, as well as a mixtape.
+In December 2009, Jones left Columbia and signed a deal to release his next solo album on E1, formerly Koch, as well as a mixtape.